section-engineering-education/engineering-education/articles/simple-guide-to-using-apis/index.md

 **Next Steps:** If you're looking to expand, why not look at altering the book URL to include the title such as /book/booktitle or use your new-found knowledge, to work with different APIs like [Unsplash](https://unsplash.com/developers) or [Spotify](https://developer.spotify.com/documentation/web-api/).

-Prefer an example of what you can achieve with the Goodreads API?
+Looking for more example code?
 Check out [LibraryTrackr](https://github.com/louisefindlay23/library-trackr), a NodeJS web app I'm developing aimed at solving library management (both print and eBook) for bibliophiles.

 Also, look out for Part 2, which will show you how to authenticate with the Goodreads API using oAuth which will allow you to manipulate shelves, book reviews and more.